1. How is West Side Farmers Market managed?

 - WSFM is a non-profit corporation run by a board of directors, a small staff: Molly Phipps, Executive Director, a Market Manager, and a cadre of volunteers.

 2. How do I apply to vend at WSFM?

 - The 2022 Vendor Application is open https://forms.gle/E7HcBvUo9wVJhUxp6

 3. How are vendors selected to sell at WSFM?

 - Vendors will be selected to ensure a variety of products including fresh vegetables and fruits, value added products, flowers, crafts, and more.
-Full time vendors and returning vendors will be given priority.
+Full time vendors and returning vendors will be given priority as well as vendors who sell eggs, meats, and cheeses.
 Vendor availability will be taken into consideration.

 - We have 2 deadlines this year March 1 for full time vendors and April 1 for all other vendors.
 After April 1, applications will be checked weekly until May 15th.
 If you apply after that, please send us an email and we will review your application.

 4. How do I pay my vendor fees?

 - Once you are accepted as a vendor, you will be sent an invoice for your vendor fees.
 Vendor fees can be paid by check/money order, PayPal, cash, or credit card.